James Brainard: Fiscal and health policy

 Because of Brainard's activity to create a health-conscious community, Carmel has received various awards for its healthy living.

 Concerns have been raised in recent years about Brainard's handling of Carmel city finances.
-In 2015 the city overestimated tax revenues by over $5 million and was forced to reallocate funds between accounts to meet then current obligations.
-In 2017 S&P downgraded Carmel's long-term bond rating from AA-plus to AA, noting a $300 million increase in debt over the prior 3 years.
-In its analysis, S&P noted "In our view, this demonstrates the risk of high leverage and a heavy dependence on sometimes more volatile tax-increment revenues.
+In 2015, the city overestimated tax revenues by more than $5 million and was forced to reallocate funds between accounts to meet then current obligations.
+In 2017, S&P downgraded Carmel's long-term bond rating from AA-plus to AA, noting a $300-million increase in debt over the prior 3 years.
+In its analysis, S&P noted: "In our view, this demonstrates the risk of high leverage and a heavy dependence on sometimes more volatile tax-increment revenues.
 We feel the city's crowded budget and high fixed costs leave it vulnerable to unanticipated economic or operational swings."

 In response to a question about the Green New Deal, Brainard has said, "I think we have [to] find that middle ground where we can do things that encourage green jobs—do things that help the economy and reduce carbon at the same time."